pevans-ibm/pevans-ibm.github.io/_posts/2015-05-13-using-liberty-features-with-blueprint.markdown

 When called, this method creates an instance of the service, associates it with the service interface, and registers it into the OSGi Service Registry.

-Now lets look at the Liberty feature manifest, SUBSYSTEM.MF.
+Now lets look at the Liberty feature manifest, **SUBSYSTEM.MF**.
 The contents of this file are documented on the Infocenter and this file can be generated for you by the WebSphere Development Tools.

 ```yaml
     Subsystem-ManifestVersion: 1.0